michaelbradley91/SimpleOS/README.md

 Play the music referenced by the music index stored at the music index address at the volume stored in the volume address.

-The volume should be a number from 0 to 65535 and scales to decibels linearly
+The volume should be a number from 0 to 65535 and scales to decibels linearly.

 Only one music track can play at once.
 Music will automatically loop back to the beginning of the track when it reaches the end.

 ### `stop_music`
-Stop playing any currently playing music
+Stop playing any currently playing music.

 ### `play_sound <volume addr> <sound index addr>`
 Play the sound referenced by the sound index stored at the sound index address at the volume stored in the volume address.

-The volume should be a number from 0 to 65535 and scales to decibels linearly
+The volume should be a number from 0 to 65535 and scales to decibels linearly.

 A sound will play once and then stop.